-Please bring your yoga mat if you have one (if not, you can borrow one from us).
+For yoga courses, please bring your yoga mat if you have one (if not, you can buy one from us).

 We do not supply towels, so please bring your own.

-A torch with spare batteries is useful on moonless nights, (during the off season, a torch is necessary as the centre is a minute’s walk from the accommodation and the path is unlit).
+For residential courses, a torch with spare batteries is useful, (during the off season, a torch is necessary as the centre is a minute’s walk from the accommodation and the path is unlit).